atskae/atskae.github.io/_posts/2020-10-10-post-uni-learning.md

 And I regret not writing about any of my process!
 How did I get from art/graphic design/UI/UX to computer architecture and now quantum computing?
 What did I learn from all of those journeys?

 This entry is just a self-motivating post to hopefully *finally* start documenting all of this learning!
-So I guess I shall start today.

 ## Some learning materials I went through recently